Vuthakral/YouTube_De-Crapifier/README.md

 - Hides the "end screen" on videos (The video recommendation + large channel icon that often gets in the way of the video's ending)
 - Removes tracker URLs from embeds & from generated shared video links.

-Lited under GPL-3.0-only, feel free to take and adapt this to whatever web browser you use.
+Listed under GPL-3.0-only, feel free to take and adapt this to whatever web browser you use.